 We appreciate your partnership and look forward to hearing from you!

-DSCC Invites Teens to Take Part in New Project to Improve Mental Health Support
+Project to Improve Mental Health Support Benefits DSCC Teens

-The B.E.S.T. research study looks at how care coordination services that include mental health support can benefit teens with intellectual and developmental disabilities.
+The B.E.S.T. study looks at how care coordination services that include mental health support can help teens with intellectual and developmental disabilities.

-Adolescence can be a challenging time for teens with intellectual and developmental disabilities (IDD).
+The teenage years can be a challenging time for all teens, including teens with intellectual and developmental disabilities (IDD).

-The study is called Behavioral Health Stratified Treatment (B.E.S.T.) to Optimize Transition to Adulthood for Youth With IDD.
+Consider joining the B.E.S.T. study.
+B.E.S.T. stands for Behavioral Health Stratified Treatment (B.E.S.T.) to Optimize Transition to Adulthood for Youth with IDD.

-The B.E.S.T. study wants to understand if care coordination services that include mental health programming can help teens with IDD live happier and healthier lives.
+The B.E.S.T. study wants to know if care coordination services combined with mental health programming can help teens with IDD live happier and healthier lives.

 The B.E.S.T. study is a free and voluntary project.
 Teens can join the study if: